sunpy/sunpy/docs/topic_guide/extending_fido.rst

   It returns a dictionary where keys are the supported attrs and values are lists of tuples.
   Each `tuple` contains the "attr" value and its description.
 * A class attribute ``pattern``; this is a string used to match all URLs supported by the client and extract necessary metadata from the matched URLs.
-  The time and other metadata attributes for extraction are written within double curly-braces ``{{}}`` in a `~sunpy.extern.parse.parse` format.
+  The time and other metadata attributes for extraction are written within double curly-braces ``{{}}`` in a `parse` format.
 Regular placeholders for Python format strings can still be included via single curly braces ``{}`` with their respective parameters passed as the ``kwargs``.
 An example of how such a pattern looks like is given in the algorithm explanation below.

 Note: The scraper has supported regex-based patterns for a long time, which is what it will still expect by default.
 However that is in the process of being replaced with parse-style patterns in the future versions of the package.
 To use the newer parse-style patterns, it's currently required to pass it as the ``format`` argument to the scraper.